 - Classroom Presentations―Free presentations in local K–12 classrooms by Lincoln Laboratory scientists and engineers on a variety of topics.

-- LLRISE—a project-based course for high-school students on how to build small radar systems. full story on 2012 workshop
+- LLRISE—a project-based course for high-school students on how to build small radar systems. full story

 - CyberPatriot―A national student competition to defend a simulated corporate network from external attacks.